 Try not to do all of these at once.
 Focus on one step at a time.

 I can remember when the frequency spectrum seemed very daunting.

 I had no idea what 10kHz sounded like compared to 500Hz.
 I knew one was higher than the other – but that was about it.

-Your goal is to be able to hear a frequency and identify it by ear (within a reasonable margin).
+Your goal in training your ears is to be able to hear a frequency and identify it by ear (within a reasonable margin).

 I will show you how to do this in step 2 – but before you can identify frequencies, you need to understand the frequency spectrum.

 Before we go over the important frequency ranges within the range of human hearing (and how they sound), we need to briefly cover some sciency stuff.

 You might already know that the frequency spectrum is logarithmic, not linear.

 This means as the frequency increase, the gap between octaves grows.
 We don’t measure the range of human hearing in a linear way (more info here).